دوماهنامه

 Introduction

 Recently, layered double hydroxides (LDHs) with a unique structure and unbeatable characteristics have been widely studied and investigated in various fields.
 One of these fields is the investigating the potential of these compounds to supply essential nutrients for plants.
-Several studies have reported the use of LDHs as fertilizers for macronutrients and micronutrients.
-These compounds have a very high potential for use as fertilizers and can increase agricultural productivity.
-Micronutrients such as Zn, Cu, and Mn can be structurally incorporated in the metal hydroxide layer.
+Several studies have reported the application of LDHs as fertilizers for macronutrients and micronutrients.
+These compounds have a very high potential as fertilizers and can increase agricultural productivity.
+Micronutrients such as Zn, Cu and Mn can be structurally incorporated in the metal hydroxide layer.
 According to recent research, LDHs have shown a suitable potential to release micronutrients.
 However, more studies are needed to enhance our understanding of the mechanism and reaction of layered double hydroxides in different conditions.
 Although various studies have explored the potential of LDHs as slow-release fertilizers, our research focuses on the role of citric acid and tartaric acid and as well as the ratio of divalent to trivalent cations on the kinetics of Zn, Mn and Mg release from Mg-Zn-Mn-Al-LDH intercalated with nitrate.

 Materials and Methods

 All chemicals used in this study including citric acid (C6H8O7.H2O), tartaric acid (C4H6O6) KCl, Zn (NO3)2.6H2O, Mn(NO3)2.4H2O Mg(NO3)2.6H2O and Al(NO3).9H2O were of analytical grades, purchased from Chem-Lab or Merck Chemical Corporations.
 Solutions were prepared using decarbonated ultrapure water (electrical resistivity = 18 MΩcm).
 The LDHs were synthesized by co-precipitation method at constant pH = 9.2-9.6.
 Two types of LDHs were synthesized by varying the M+2(Zn+Mn+Mg)/M+3(Al) ratios of 3:1 and 4:1 in the precursor solution while stirring vigorously in a nitrogen atmosphere.
 The pH was kept at 9.2-9.6 by adding volumes of 3 M NaOH.
-The LDH crystals were allowed to ripen in the mixture for 2 hours, after which the precipitates were centrifuged at 3000 rpm for 20 min and washed several times with distilled water, and placed in an oven at 70°C for 8 hours to dry.
+The LDH crystals were allowed to ripen in the mixture for 2 hours, after which the precipitates were centrifuged at 3000 rpm for 20 min and washed several times with distilled water and placed in an oven at 70°C for 8 hours to dry.

+The chemical composition of the synthesized layered double hydroxides (LDHs) was analyzed using furnace atomic absorption spectrophotometry (SavantAA, GBC) following acid digestion.
 The physical, chemical, and morphological characteristics of the LDHs were assessed through several techniques, including X-ray diffraction (Panalytical X Pert Pro X-ray diffractometer), field emission scanning electron microscopy (FE-SEM, Sigma VP), Fourier-transform infrared spectroscopy (FT-IR, Nicolet iS10 spectrometer), and Brunauer-Emmett-Teller (BET, BELSORP Mini II) analysis.

 A batch study was conducted to evaluate the effects of varying M²⁺/M³⁺ ratios in LDHs and the influence of citric acid and tartaric acid on the release of Zn, Mn, and Mg from LDH (3:1) and LDH (4:1).
 In brief, 0.01 g of synthesized LDH was placed in a centrifuge tube and mixed with 10 ml of background electrolyte (0.01 M KCl) and 1.25 mM of citric acid or tartaric acid, maintaining an initial pH of 6–7 at a constant temperature of 25 ± 0.5 °C. Blank samples (without ligands) were also included for comparison.
-The suspensions were shaken for periods ranging from 5 to 720 minutes at an agitation speed of 180 rpm.
+The suspensions were shaken for time periods ranging from 5 to 720 minutes at an agitation speed of 180 rpm.
 After shaking, the supernatant was separated by centrifugation at 4000 rpm for 20 minutes.
 The concentrations of Zn, Mn, and Mg in the supernatant solutions were determined using graphite furnace atomic absorption spectrophotometry.
-To describe the time-dependent release of Zn, Mn, and Mg, several kinetic models were tested.

 Results and Discussion

-In this research, among the non-linear models used to determine the release kinetics of Zn, Mn, and Mg, the result with the highest R2 values was chosen.
+In this research, among the non-linear models which were used to determine the release kinetics of Zn, Mn, and Mg, the one with the highest R2 values was chosen.
 The R² values ranged from 0.81 to 0.99 for the pseudo-first-order model, 0.89 to 0.93 for the pseudo-second-order model, 0.97 to 0.99 for the Elovich model, 0.89 to 0.99 for the power function model, and 0.55 to 0.86 for the parabolic diffusion model.
 Ultimately, the pseudo-second-order and power function models were chosen to analyze the kinetic data.
 The amount of Zn, Mn and Mg released at equilibrium (qe) were higher in the presence of citric acid (42%) compared to tartaric acid.
 Additionally, the release of these elements was greater from LDH (4:1) than from LDH (3:1).
-This suggest that increasing the ratio of divalent cations to trivalent cations reduces the stability of LDH, enhancing the release of micronutrients.
+This suggests that increasing the ratio of divalent cations to trivalent cations reduces the stability of LDH, enhancing the release of micronutrients.

-The results of this research showed that the release of Zn, Mn, and Mg from LDHs is influenced by time, the type of low molecular weight organic acid, and the ratio of divalent to trivalent cation ratio in LDH structure.
-The kinetic modeling indicated that the release rates of Zn, Mn, and Mg from LDH (4:1) were higher than those from LDH (3:1).
-Furthermore, the dissolution rates of the LDHs in the presence of citric acid were faster compared to those in the presence of tartaric acid.
-Additional greenhouse and soil studies are needed to further evaluate the effectiveness of LDHs as slow-release fertilizers for micronutrients in calcareous soils.
+The results of this study demonstrated that the release of Zn, Mn, and Mg from layered double hydroxides (LDHs) was influenced by time, the type of low molecular weight organic acid, and the ratio of divalent to trivalent cations in the LDH structure.
+Kinetic modeling revealed that the release rates of Zn, Mn, and Mg from LDH with a 4:1 ratio were higher than those from LDH with a 3:1 ratio.
+Additionally, the dissolution rates of LDHs were faster in the presence of citric acid compared to tartaric acid.
+To further assess the potential of LDHs as slow-release micronutrient fertilizers in calcareous soils, additional greenhouse and soil experiments are recommended.

 کلیدواژهها [English]